Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-lifecycle.md

  ## Events and state transitions

  Events define when a node or an app changes one or more of its states.
 A simple example would be that starting the ActyxOS app on your Android device (if ActyxOS was `Stopped` before) leads to your node transitioning from `Stopped` to `Running`.
-This state state transition would then be caused by the `NodeStarted` event.
+This state transition would then be caused by the `NodeStarted` event.
 As you can see in the next section, not all events necessarily trigger always state transitions.

 We refer to each combination of node or app states as **lifecycle stages**.
 Referring to the below illustration of the node lifecycle, a node in the lifecycle stage **Operational** has the states **Running**, **LicenseValid** and **SettingsValid**.